Staying healthy when you have a heart condition

-How to be active after heart disease
+How can I remain active after heart disease?

 Regular exercise can reduce your risk of further heart problems by helping to maintain a healthy blood pressure and weight.
 Exercise can also improve your confidence and sense of well-being.

 Brisk walking is usually safe for most people, but talk to your doctor before starting to exercise if you have a heart condition.
-It’s easier to exercise regularly if you enjoy it, so build it into your daily routine.
+It is easier to exercise regularly if you enjoy it, so build it into your daily routine.
 Walking with friends or joining a walking group can help to keep you motivated.